mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2012-10-22-M1RRN-portrait.md

 ---
-layout: work
+layout: media
 title: "Red shirt on a train"
-description: "PaperFaces portrait of @M1RRN drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @M1RRN drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-M1RRN-twitter-lg.jpg
   thumb: paperfaces-M1RRN-twitter-150.jpg